 Seeing as this is an unlocalized title with a focus on humorous dialogue, most of you reading this would be advised to seek out the excellent English fan translation patch by Aeon Genesis.
 I played Gunman’s Proof on a reproduction cartridge I picked up at a local gaming expo last month, but there are other, more cost-conscious options available online.
 Although I can’t speak to the literal accuracy of this translation (it includes a reference to the Star Wars prequel movies that couldn’t have been present in the 1997 original, for example), it is well-written and very amusing.
-It’s possible I could have fumbled through the game without it, but I’d certainly have had much less fun in that case.
+It’s possible I could have fumbled through the game without it, but I’d certainly have had much less fun.

 Diving into the game proper, you can’t help, but be acutely aware of the huge artistic debt Gunman’s Proof owes to Link to the Past.
 Now, it’s admittedly a tired review cliché to automatically relate every overhead adventure game ever made to Zelda.
 I get that.
 Here, though, the resemblance is so strong there’s no sense tiptoeing around it.
 Both the wilderness and indoor areas look so similar to the ones from Nintendo’s game that they may as well have been traced from the originals in many cases.
 Lenar’s “homaging” even extends to aspects of the play control.
 The way Zero handles as he climbs staircases, swims in open water, and drops off ledges feels suspiciously similar to a certain green-clad Hyrulean.

 Thankfully, the game also incorporates some delightful character designs by manga artist Isami Nakagawa.
 These lend Gunman’s Proof just enough of a unique visual identity to pass as more than an above-average Zelda ROM hack.
 The bright colors and vaguely childish flat look of the characters have drawn many comparisons to the Mother (Earthbound) series, particularly 2006’s Mother 3, which also features some Western elements.
 Though there are some superficial similarities, the sprites here have their own charm and never come off outright imitative like the backgrounds do.